 We understand the approach of the highest and best use to be a further measure to objectify accounting information.
 The entity shall not base fair value measurements on a suboptimal use of assets.
-We basically support such an approach.
+We basically support such an approach, since it counters the possibility of entities' intentions to understate its results of operations, financial position and net assets.
 Furthermore, the highest and best use concept appears to be a consistent application of the fair value definition.